rackerlabs/docs-core-infra-user-guide/cloud_config/storage/cloud_block_storage_product_concepts/block_storage.rst

-Using CBS, you can add disk space to your Cloud Servers by attaching storage volumes.
+Using Cloud Block Storage, you can add disk space to your Cloud Servers by attaching storage volumes.

 Cloud Block Storage offers volumes in two flavors: